 Dates: Spring (April/May/June) and Fall (September/October/November) are ideal times for volunteer projects.
 We plan 6-12 weeks in advance and schedule events on Tuesdays, Wednesdays, and Thursdays.

-Time: Projects generally start at 9:00 am or 1:00 pm, and last about three hours.
+Time: Projects generally start at 9:00 am, and last about three hours.

 Locations: Binky Lee, Bryn Coed, ChesLen, Stroud, and Willisbrook Preserves (Chester County); Hildacy Preserve (Delaware County); Gwynedd Preserve and Stoneleigh: a natural garden (Montgomery County); and more.

 Who can volunteer: All are welcome, ages 12 and up.
 Note, trails are not ADA accessible.
-Minors (children 12 to 18) must be accompanied by an adult.
+Minors (youth ages 12 to 17) must be accompanied by an adult.

-Group size: Minimum 12, Maximum 20-25 people; capacity is determined by tools, parking, staff, and general property impact.
+Group size: Minimum 20 registrants, Maximum 25 people; capacity is determined by tools, parking, staff, and general property impact.

-What to bring: Dress in seasonal layers with long pants and long-sleeved shirt, and wear sturdy shoes for walking on uneven ground.
+What to bring: Dress in seasonal layers with long pants and long-sleeved shirt, and wear sturdy, closed-toe shoes for walking on uneven ground.
 No shorts, flip-flops or sandals, please.
 Water bottles, a hat, insect repellent (that deters ticks), and sunscreen are all suggested.

-Supplies: Tools are provided by Natural Lands.
-Bring your own work gloves or borrow ours.
+Supplies: Tools are provided by Natural Lands; volunteers are also welcome to bring their own.
+Bring your own work gloves.

 Cancellation policy: The scheduled workday may be cancelled in case of rain or extreme weather.
 Sorry, no rain dates.